 Why use Employee Policy Handbook?

 Imagine what would happen in the absence of standardized policies?
-The behavior of the employees will vary.
+The behaviour of the employees will vary.
 When it is time to apply for leave or travel allowance each employee may do it in their own way, and each case will take up time.
-There will be no uniformity, and there could be room for favoritism and discrimination.
+There will be no uniformity, and there could be room for favouritism and discrimination.
 If you define a policy, it means everyone has to adhere to it.
 The formats and applicable rules are all clearly stated.

 Not all enterprises have the same set of policies for employees.
 StartupHR Toolkit offers an Employee Policy Handbook for most processes in a standardized format.
 These can be used as guidelines to customize the template of your company policies.

 StartupHR Toolkit Following Employee Policy Handbook:

 2. Attendance Policy

 3. Leave Policy

 6. Anti Sexual Harassment Policy